martijnvdp/myhue/README.md

 # myhue
-tTst go to interact with the api of the philips hue \
+Test go to interact with the api of the philips hue \ and learning go \
+source:
 https://github.com/amimof/huego

 environment vars \

 '''
 "HUEUSER":"someusername"
 "HUEIP":"1.1.1.1"